evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

 **Tip:** It may be instructive to examine the scripts/vagrant.sh file to see the steps taken to install, configure, and run the Validator nodes.
 ____

 If at any time you need to log in to a Validator node to check logs or do other administrative tasks, you can ssh into it easily.
-For example, to access the first Validator node, which has the name 'validator01', enter the following on the command line.
+For example, to access the first Validator node, which has the name 'validator01', go into the directory with your Vagrantfile script and enter the following on the command line.
 ```sh
 $ vagrant ssh validator01
 ```